 Can You Fix High Canine Teeth With Braces?

 Yes, you can fix high canine teeth with braces!
 In fact, that’s one of the most tried-and-true methods for bringing those high cuspids down to where they belong.
 Treatment with braces can also address the problem that may have led to your high canine teeth, such as crowded teeth, overbites, or gapped teeth.
 Treatment for high canine teeth with braces may not take as long as you expect.
-Dr. Freeman uses precise control to straighten your teeth in as short of time as possible.
+Dr. Freeman uses precise control to straighten your teeth in as short of a time as possible.
 Treatment time can average 9-12 months and will address all of your dental issues at once, including other crooked teeth or an overbite.

 Treatment can happen with metal braces or our clear braces.
 Freeman Orthodontics offers both options!
 So if you’re a bit self-conscious about wearing metal braces, rest assured!
 We offer clear braces that better match the color of your teeth, so they’re harder to see.
 You’ll have your high canine teeth in their proper place in no time!